Seeing dead bugs on a windshield isn’t a welcome sight, but maybe it should be.

 While this may sound like folks being nostalgic, it indicated to bug-watchers of all stripes that something might be going on with the insect population.

 Windshields aren't the only places we're detecting fewer insects.
-A study published in the Proceedings of the National Academy of Sciences in October explained how a researcher who studied Puerto Rican lizards' diets in the 1970s returned to his old stomping grounds in the Luquillo Forest Reserve during the 2010s and collected 10 to 60 times less insect biomass than he did 40 years ago.
+A study published in the Proceedings of the National Academy of Sciences explained how a researcher who studied the diets of Puerto Rican lizards in the 1970s returned to his old stomping grounds in the Luquillo Forest Reserve during the 2010s and collected 10 to 60 times less insect biomass than he did 40 years ago.

 That's 473 milligrams of bugs in the past compared to just eight milligrams in the present.

-So whether it's a lack dead bugs on a windshield or a lack of living bugs in a forest, a dwindling insect population is bad news for a less-than-resilient ecosystem.
+So whether it's a lack dead bugs on cars or a lack of living bugs in a forest, a dwindling insect population is bad news for a less-than-resilient ecosystem.